psychemedia/storytelling-notes/robin_hood_death.md

 "Alas, dear master!" cried Little John in great distress; "I fear you have met with treachery!
 If that be so, grant me one last boon, I pray."

-" hat is it?" asked Robin.
+"hat is it?" asked Robin.

 "Let me burn Kirkley-Hall with fire, and all its nunnery."